-Spanish garlic, also known as Ajo Rojo de España, is a type of garlic that has been cultivated in Spain since the 8th century.
-It is a medium-sized bulb with pink-tinged skin and papery outer layers that protect the cloves inside.
-Spanish garlic is known for its strong, spicy flavor and pungent aroma, which makes it a favorite among culinary enthusiasts and garlic aficionados worldwide.
+Spanish garlic, or Ajo Rojo de España, has been cultivated in Spain since the 8th century.
+Medium-sized bulbs with pink-tinged skin and papery layers protect the cloves inside.
+Known for its strong, spicy flavor and pungent aroma, it’s a favorite among culinary enthusiasts and garlic aficionados worldwide.
+This garlic variety never fails to impress!

 Spanish garlic is a gourmet heirloom rocambole hardneck garlic variety that has become a popular ingredient in many dishes.
 Its robust, spicy, and slightly sweet flavor profile makes it an excellent addition to soups, stews, marinades, and sauces.
 Spanish garlic is also easy to peel, which makes it a favorite among chefs and home cooks alike.